Seatoun School Centenary 2021

 Follow us on Facebook at SeatounSchool100

-We invite all who have had involvement with the school to be part of these celebrations.
-At this early stage we are yet to confirm when in 2021 we will have our celebrations.
+Running from the 17th to the 19th of September 2021, we invite all who have had involvement with the school to be part of these celebrations.

 We would love to have any memorbillia that you would like to share with us.